pepemxl/system_design_notes/docs/problemas/002_leader/solution_02.md

     - Availability: it is needed but not critical
     - Consistency: it is more important than availability

-DB options: Goku, Redis, Memcached
+DB options: OpenTSBD, Redis, Memcached

 Another important point to consider is that we need to do map reduce.